Asphocarp/Unitodo/RAW.md

 - collect them in real time at one place
     - obsidian (simply a markdown file)?
     - webview? notion? terminal?
-- (impact) so that every TODO is in one place, and all you need to do today is DO things after ranking them.
+- (impact) so that every Todo is in one place, and all you need to do today is DO things after ranking them.

 ## related work:
 https://marketplace.cursorapi.com/items?itemName=fabiospampinato.vscode-todo-plus